 - Check-in with people but don’t overwhelm them.
 Instead of asking people “What can I do?” offer specific ways you can help. e.g. “I can bring a meal, take the kids to the park or bring over some clean clothes, would any of these be helpful for you?”

 - Talk honestly.
 Be okay with telling people if you’re not doing okay.
 And if necessary, seek professional help.

 - Eat well, rest well and moderate your use of alcohol.

 Braidwood is truly a community of caring and compassionate people.
 We have already seen many acts of kindness and together we are sure to see so many more inspiring moments.

 If you or someone you care about is in need of professional support, Braidwood Holistic Therapies is offering free counselling for locals affected by the fires for the rest of 2019.

-Hollie Bakerboljkovac is a PACFA registered Counsellor, and wellness educator working at Braidwood Holistic Therapies, 110 Wallace St. She works with people experiencing anxiety, chronic illness, trauma, depression, grief & loss and behavioural change.
+Hollie Bakerboljkovac is a PACFA registered Counsellor, and wellness educator working at Braidwood Holistic Therapies.
+She works with people experiencing anxiety, chronic illness, trauma, depression, grief & loss and behavioural change.

 Want more helpful info?
 6 Ways to Wellness is a free course delivered direct to your inbox.

 The article Supporting each other in times of Disaster was published by Hollie, for Braidwood Holistic Therapies.